CGALLE39/React-weathermap/README.md

 # React-weathermap
-Weather map built with React.js using open-weather API.
+Weather map built with React.js using open-weather API styled with Tailwind CSS